 The Scherman Hoffman Wildlife Sanctuary, located in Bernardsville, Basking Ridge, and Harding Township, NJ, has its beginnings in the 1965 donation of 125 acres by Mr. and Mrs. Harry Scherman to the New Jersey Audubon Society.

 Later, in 1973 and 1975, Mr. G. Frederick Hoffman donated parcels of land.
 The Hoffman estate house and caretaker’s house were added to the Sanctuary in 1981, at the time of Mr. Hoffman’s death.
-This completed what is now the Scherman-Hoffman Wildlife Sanctuary, 276 acres of woodland, field, and floodplain habitat supporting over 200 species of wildlife over the course of a year.
+Most recently in 2018 another 22.85 acres across Hardscrabble Road were added to the sanctuary through a donation by the granddaughters of Harry and Bernadette Scherman.
+This completes what is now the Scherman-Hoffman Wildlife Sanctuary, 298 acres of woodland, field, and floodplain habitat supporting over 200 species of wildlife over the course of a year.

 The Hoffman estate house, added on to and renovated in 2004-5, is now New Jersey Audubon’s magnificent Hoffman Center for Conservation and Environmental Education.
-The Center, located in the foothills of the Highlands, boasts an environmental learning center, tree-top level observation deck, bookstore, and exhibits.
-The Center also houses the Sanctuary offices, as well as the office of the NJAS President.
-The bird-feeding station next to the building is a popular attraction for birds and bird-watchers alike, and can be viewed in comfort from the inside of the building.
+The Center, located in the foothills of the Highlands, boasts an environmental learning center, tree-top level observation deck, Nature Store, Wayrick Art Gallery and exhibits.
+The Center also houses New Jersey Audubon staff offices, as well as the office of the NJAS President.
+The bird-feeding station next to the building is a popular attraction for birds and birdwatchers alike and can be viewed from the comfort of our Nature Store inside of the building.
+The property has the unique feature of a deer exclosure which prevents deer browsing in 14 acres surrounding the building.
+This exclosure gives visitors the opportunity to observe the difference between habitat that is been over browsed by deer and habitat that has been protected.

 Well-maintained and marked trails traverse the Sanctuary, ranging in length from 0.3 miles to 1.3 miles and passing through upland deciduous forest, fields, woodland, and the floodplain along the headwaters of the Passaic River.
 The Sanctuary is home to more than 60 species of nesting birds, and over 200 species of birds have been sighted at the Sanctuary, including as many as 25 species of warblers during spring migration.
 Nesting birds of interest include Worm-eating Warbler, Louisiana Waterthrush, Ruby-throated Hummingbird, Pileated Woodpecker, Wild Turkey, and Great-horned and Screech owls.
 Red Fox, Long-tailed Weasel, Mink, numerous White-tailed Deer, Eastern Chipmunk, Gray and Red squirrels, Coyote, and many other mammals inhabit the diverse habitat at Scherman-Hoffman.